How much lycopene in tomato?

 • cup of chopped tomatoes is 4.6 mg.

-In contrast, green, yellow, and orange tomato varieties are poor in lycopene.
+In contrast, green, yellow, and orange tomato varieties are poor sources of lycopene.

 Lycopene in tomato juice, paste, soup, sauce & ketchup

-The main dietary source of lycopene in a standard Western diet is tomato products:
+In fact, the main dietary sources of lycopene in the standard Western diet are tomato products:

 • tomato juice has 9 mg of lycopene per 100g